 When we discuss underwriting guidelines there are some basic terms to understand because they designate what your underwriting process will consist of and how long the carrier may take to issue your policy.

-- Guaranteed Issue – When an applicant’s health conditions disqualify them from purchasing insurance traditional health insurance, many companies offer “guaranteed issue” underwriting where the company will not consider medical underwriting as part of issuing an insurance policy.
+- Guarantee issue – When an applicant’s health conditions disqualify them from purchasing insurance traditional health insurance, many companies offer “guaranteed issue” underwriting where the company will not consider medical underwriting as part of issuing an insurance policy.
 Basically, any person who is alive and within the age requirements will be issued life insurance.
 Typically waiting periods will apply for death due to natural causes.

 Life Insurance Companies that Offer No Medical Exam Term Insurance